María Calderón

 María Inés Calderón (1605, in Madrid – 1678, in Guadalajara) also known as La Calderona and Marizápalos, was a Spanish actress, the mistress of Philip IV and the mother of his only recognized natural son, John of Austria the Younger.

 Biography

 María Calderón attracted the attention of the monarch upon her debut at the theatre de Corral de la Cruz in Madrid in 1627.
-She was at the time involved in a relationship with Ramiro Pérez de Guzmán, Duke of Medina de las Torres, widower of the daughter of Gaspar de Guzmán y Pimentel.
+She was at the time romantically involved with Ramiro Pérez de Guzmán, Duke of Medina de las Torres, widower of the daughter of Gaspar de Guzmán y Pimentel.
 The King forced her to quit her career and installed her in a palace in Madrid.
 Upon the birth of her son in 1629, she lost the custody of him despite her protests.
-Her relationship to the king ended the same year.
+Her relationship with the king ended the same year.
 There were rumors at the time that her son was fathered by Ramiro Pérez de Guzmán.